AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/install/ferrox.rst

 Incorporating Sundials
 ----------------------

 If you want to incorporate the Sundials library into your FerroX code, first follow the Sundials installation steps as described `here <https://github.com/AMReX-Microelectronics/MagneX/blob/development/Exec/README_sundials>`_.
-Make appropriate adjustments to the GNUmakefile and to the code as necessary, depending on individual implementation goals.
+Depending on individual implementation goals, make appropriate adjustments to the GNUmakefile and to the code as necessary,